uvarc/rc-website/content/userinfo/ivy/_index.md

 - - -

+# Using the Rio HPC System

+## Access

+Access to the Rio HPC requires an Ivy Linux VM to serve as a login node.
+Similar to other Ivy VMs, access to the Rio HPC is project-based.
+For details on requesting an Ivy Linux VM and accessing it, please refer to the instructions provided above.

+As outlined above, VMs are available in various sizes.
+Please request a VM that is appropriately sized for your specific workflow.
+For larger groups or projects involving computationally intensive tasks, we recommend selecting a larger VM, with a preference for Small or above.

+## System Details

+### Hardware Configuration

+Currently, Rio comprises 39 compute nodes, providing a total of 1,560 x86 64-bit compute cores.
+Each HPC node is equipped with 375 GB of RAM to accommodate memory-intensive applications.
+Additional GPU nodes designed to support AI and machine learning workloads will be integrated in the near future.

+### Job Queues

+Similar to our clusters Rivanna and Afton in standard security zone, Rio is a managed resource.
+Users must submit jobs to queues controlled by a resource manager, also known as a queueing system.
+The manager in use on Rio is Slurm.
+Slurm refers to queues as partitions because they divide the machine into sets of resources.
+There is no default partition and each job must request a specific partition.
+Partitions and access policies are subject to change, but the following table shows the current structure.
+Detailed information on Slurm and instructions for submitting jobs to the HPC can be found [here](https://www.rc.virginia.edu/userinfo/hpc/slurm/).

-# Data Transfer In/Out of Ivy {#data-transfer-in-out-of-ivy}
+# Data Transfer In/Out of Ivy/Rio {#data-transfer-in-out-of-ivy}

-Moving sensitive data into the Ivy VMware platform is possible through a secure Globus DTN (data transfer node).
+Moving sensitive data into the Ivy VM platform (and Rio) is possible through a secure Globus DTN (data transfer node).
 The Ivy DTN is connected to a pool of secure storage called “High-Security Research Standard Storage”, which in turn is connected to Ivy VMs.
 Only active research projects using Ivy virtual machines can use this service.

 <img style="max-width:100%;" alt="Ivy Secure DTN Flow" src="/images/ivy-dtn-flow.png" />